slachterman-g/caip-tfx/infrastructure/environments/development/README.md

 # Development Environment deployment configurations.

-This folder contains deployment configurations for a reference Development Environment.
+This folder contains a Terraform configuration for a reference Development Environment.

-`caip-notebook` - This folder contains a Dockerfile and provisioning scripts for an AI Platform Notebook custom container image optimized for TFX and Kubeflow Pipelines development.

-`kf-notebook` - This folder contains a Dockerfile and provisioning scripts for a Kubeflow  custom notebook container image optimized for TFX and Kubeflow Pipelines development.
+The configuration utilizes the *MVP GPC Infrastructure for KFP module* from [](https://github.com/jarokaz/terraform-gcp-kfp)